A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Neural Network Design

-In this section, we further discuss how existing related models design their neural networks to leverage frequency information.
-Since the output value types of Fourier transform are complex and real (see Table \ref{tab:compare_ft}), we discuss the network design from the two perspectives.
+In this section, we delve deeper into existing related models that utilize specific types of neural networks to leverage frequency information.
+Considering that frequency transformation outputs can be either complex values or real values (as shown in Table \ref{tab:compare_ft}), and each value type requires distinct handling methods, we discuss the models from the perspectives of these two value types.